sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 `--values-name`  The name of the second dataset.
 This dataset will provide the "keys" in the output dictionary.

-`--jaccard-similarity-threshold`  (default=`0.5`) The threshold for Jaccard Similarity for a match to be logged as significant and entered into the output dictionary (if it also meets the count-threshold).
+`--jaccard-similarity-threshold`  (default=`0.0`) The threshold for Jaccard Similarity for a match to be logged as significant and entered into the output dictionary (if it also meets the count-threshold).

-`--count-threshold`  (default=`1`)  The threshold for count (number of occurences of the two items in the same verse) for a match to be logged as significant and entered into the output dictionary (if it also meets the jaccard-similarity-threshold).
+`--count-threshold`  (default=`0`)  The threshold for count (number of occurences of the two items in the same verse) for a match to be logged as significant and entered into the output dictionary (if it also meets the jaccard-similarity-threshold).

-`--logging-level`  (default=`info`)
+`--logging-level`  (default=`INFO`)

 `--refresh-cache`  Ignore any saved index caches or frequency caches.